 HOA SIGN COMMITTEE

-Directors McAskin reported the next step in the process of transferring the responsibility for the entrance signs from the homeowners association to the District is the transfer of the license agreement the homeowner association has with the City of Cherry Hills Village to the District.
+Directors McAskin and Landry reported the next step in the process of transferring the responsibility for the entrance signs from the Cherry Hills North Homeowners Association (HOA) to the District is the assignment of the license agreement the HOA has with the City of Cherry Hills Village to the District.
 He further noted some homeowners with signs on their lots have signed the easement agreements and most others are ready to sign.
-The Directors discussed the need for the homeowner association to transfer the funds received from the insurance policy on the damaged signs to the District and the need to prepare a resolution authorizing a board member to sign the easement agreements.
-Director Conway made a motion to move forward with the assumption of the sign maintenance and insurance expenses and to formally request transfer of the insurance proceeds from the homeowner association.
+The Directors discussed the need for the homeowner association to transfer the funds received from the insurance policy on the damaged signs to the District and the need to prepare a resolution authorizing one or more Board members to sign the easement agreements on behalf of the District.
+Director Conway made a motion to move forward with the District’s assumption of the sign maintenance and insurance expenses and to formally request transfer of the insurance proceeds from the HOA.
 The motion was seconded by Director Bierman and upon vote, unanimously approved.

 2016 BUDGET